Scams, Rogue Traders and Doorstep Crime

 Scam Intervention Work

-A Priority Area for Devon & Somerset Trading Standards is reducing the detriment suffered by victims of recognised scams.
-Tackling the massive issue of mass marketing scams feeds in to the strategic aims of both Devon & Somerset County Councils to safeguard and protect those who are potentially vulnerable, as well the priorities of the National Trading Standards Board and Chartered Trading Standards Institute to use preventative action and consumer education to help reduce scam impact.
+A Priority Area for Devon, Somerset & Torbay Trading Standards is reducing the detriment suffered by victims of recognised scams.
+Tackling the massive issue of mass marketing scams feeds in to the strategic aims of both Devon, Somerset and Torbay Councils to safeguard and protect those who are potentially vulnerable, as well the priorities of the National Trading Standards Board and Chartered Trading Standards Institute to use preventative action and consumer education to help reduce scam impact.

 Because scam operators often work from abroad, regularly changing their addresses and conducting business under false names, it can be extremely difficult for authorities to tackle them by conventional enforcement.
 By far our best weapon against the scammers is to educate, warn and publicise the prevalence of scams, encouraging all residents to remember the motto – If it seems too good to be true, it probably is…